denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # Prerequisites
 ## Required files and data
-All these files should be downloaded into the same directory before following the rest of this document.
+All these files should be downloaded into the home directory on the HPC cloud before following the rest of this document.
+The path to the VCFs directory should be `~/VCFs` and the path to the Reference genome directory should be `~/Reference_Genome`

 The vcf files contain variants at only the genomic regions we are interested in.
 The `UK_scan_dips.vcf` contains variants in diploids and `UK_scan_tets.vcf` contains variants in tetraploids.